 - Walk along the Rideau Canal (here is a cool tip for things to do in Ottawa in winter: you can ice skate on Rideau Canal during the winter and it is even the world’s largest outdoor skating rink!)

 - Visit Parliament (in case you are searching for free things to do in Ottawa, you should note that there are free daily 45-minute tours if you want to visit the inside, too)

 - Visit the National Gallery of Canada – easily recognized by a statue of a huge spider in front of it

 - Watch the Changing of the Guards (resemblance with England here.
-There is one at 9.50 AM each day at the Parliament in the summer.
-If you miss this one, there is another Changing of the Guard happening daily at the WW1 Memorial too).
+There is one at 9:50 AM each day at the Parliament building in the summer.
+If you miss this one, there is another Changing of the Guard happening daily at the WW1 Memorial, too).

 - Admire the Mosaiculture floral exhibition during the summer – this one might be added to your list of things to do in Ottawa with kids!

-PRO TIP: if you are searching for a cozy yet picturesque location with wonderful ambience to sip a cocktail and enjoy the view over the Parliament, I wholeheartedly recommend Tavern on the Hill – it is a great spot that is not much known by tourists yet.
+PRO TIP: if you are searching for a cozy yet picturesque location with wonderful ambience to sip a cocktail and enjoy the view over Parliament, I wholeheartedly recommend Tavern on the Hill – it is a great spot that is not well known by tourists yet.